 To Whom Lounge ANA Is?

-Lounge ANA serves business class and first class passengers of 22 different airlines.
-If you are travelling in an elite class it is highly probable that your airline will invite you to this lounge.
+Lounge ANA serves business class and first-class passengers of 22 different airlines.
+If you are travelling in an elite class your airline will probably invite you to this lounge.
 Always check your boarding pass to which lounge you have been invited.

 Other customers may pay themselves right at the door and the entrance fee is 29 euros at the time of writing this article.

-The lounge had naturally restrooms and showers.
-It is good to notice that the showers are not free but you have to buy a shower kit costing 15,50 euros.
-That is somehow uncommon, because usually lounges showers are totally free.
+The lounge had natural restrooms and showers.
+It is good to note that the showers are not free but you have to buy a shower kit costing 15,50 euros.
+That is somehow uncommon because usually, lounge showers are free.
 The lounge has also a spa.

 For smokers, there is also a smoking room in the lounge.